I’m not a fan of television.

 All I had to do was go to my television’s setup, and tell it to scan for available stations.

-When it finished after an hour, it had found all of the standard stations which is included with the basic cable package my HOA dues cover, plus about 32 or so “digital stations”.
+When it finished after an hour, it had found all of the standard stations which are included with the basic cable package my HOA dues cover, plus about 32 or so “digital stations”.

-After the scanning was done, all I had to do was go through the channels one at a time and when I came across one that was in standard def, I simply removed it from my available channels.
+After the scanning was done, all I had to do was go through the channels one at a time and when I came across one that was in standard definition, I simply removed it from my available channels.

 Now, I know what you are thinking…this must be some sort of fluke, like when you were a kid and set the tv to channel 2 and the cable box to the porn channel and you could see it semi-clearly.